SOLV-Code/GreyFish/README.md

 * CONTEXT: background information about different report series (e.g. review process)
 * FUNCTIONS: custom R functions used in the analyses
 * SCRIPTS:  R code that applies the custom functions
-* RESULTS: summaries of observed patterns, and associated presentations/posters/papers
+* ANALYSES: summaries of observed patterns, and associated presentations/posters/papers

 ### Status Update